Manya1101/NextjsCodeRunner/README.md

-# Next.js Code Runner (Simple)
+# Next.js Code Runner

 This project is a minimal Next.js app that provides:
 - A code editor (simple textarea).
 - Run button that executes JavaScript code and shows console output/errors.
 - Auto-Fix button that applies basic line-by-line rules:
 - Add missing semicolons (for simple statements).
 - Fix indentation based on `{}` braces (2 spaces).
 - Collapse multiple spaces.
 - Attempt to balance brackets/parentheses by appending closing tokens.
 - Help panel (top-right) that accepts a help query and responds via keyword matching.

 ## Files